Who’s Blad? A Piss Fable Starring Tycho Brahe

 “If you rise, you’ll be hung by your dickhole from the tallest tree in all the land — for all to laugh at.”

 So Brahe held it.
 And held it.
 For 7 seconds (to Mars).
-Then 7 hours.
-Then too long.
+Then 7 hours (to Uranus).
+Then to the moon and back.
+Then, too long.
+He began crying urine.
+Snotting Bristol 9s - that’s not even a thing!

+But… He refused to rise.
 He feared it would offend the emperor.

 Then — tragedy.